-This is Part One of a BuzzFeed News investigation.
+This is Part 1 of a BuzzFeed News investigation.

-Part Two: Internal Report Shows WWF Was Warned Years Ago Of “Frightening” Abuses
+Part 2: Leaked Report Shows WWF Was Warned Years Ago Of “Frightening” Abuses

-Part Three: WWF Says Indigenous People Want This Park But An Internal Report Reveals Fears Of Ranger “Repression.”
+Part 3: WWF Says Indigenous People Want This Park — But An Internal Report Reveals Fears Of Ranger “Repression."

 Down the road from the crocodile ponds inside Nepal’s renowned Chitwan National Park, in a small clearing shaded by sala trees, sits a jail.
 Hira Chaudhary went there one summer night with boiled green maize and chicken for her husband, Shikharam, a farmer who had been locked up for two days.